sylvaus/presentations/python/code/exercises/03_list_tuple.md

 var = my_list[-1] # This return the last element
 ```

-You need to be careful while accessing an element with an indexing an exception will occur if the list
+You need to be careful while accessing an element with an index as an exception will occur if the list
 is shorter than the index asked.
 The length of a list can be obtained using the len keyword
 ```python
 length = len(my_list)
 ```

-Elements can be added or remove from the list
+Adding/removing elements from the list
 Add one element
 ```python
 my_list.append("new element")